-- Consistency.
+Consistency.
 Shoot and upload every day, every two days or at least every week.
 Don’t wait until your uploaded clips will be approved.
 Shoot, upload and grow your skills.
 Don’t be discouraged when you’re footage will be rejected.
 Just upload more stuff.

-- Slow motion.
-Almost every new camera sold today, offers some kind of slow-motion mode.
-The most interesting for me are currently Blackmagic Design URSA Mini Pro 4.6K, Panasonic GH5 and Sony Alpha a6500.
+> - Slow motion.
+Almost every new camera sold today offers some kind of slow-motion mode.
+The most interesting for me are currently Blackmagic Design URSA Mini Pro 4.6K, Panasonic GH5, and Sony Alpha a6500.
 Slow motion footage is perfect for any kind of fashion, sport, romantic and emotional shots.
-Here are few interesting examples:
+Here are a few interesting examples:

-- Drones & aerial footage.
+> - Drones & aerial footage.
 This kind of footage starts to be very popular on stock footage platforms, especially thanks to very reasonable prices for drones that offer great quality HD and 4K footage.
 More and more people travel with drones, allowing them to shoot beautiful aerial shots from remote places all over the world.
 DJI is the king and set standards on this market.
 Every year they are pushing the limits and putting amazing technology for a super affordable price into their products.
 Their newest DJI Spark is a perfect example of their unbeatable position.
 While shooting aerial footage you have to remember about two things.
 First, be creative.
 Piloting drones is super easy, anyone can do that:) Find interesting places, inspiring landscapes and experiment with framing.
-You can use drone not only to shoot nature and buildings, you can use it as stabilized dolly, fly over moving cars or use it as camera crane.
+You can use drone not only to shoot nature and buildings, but you can also use it as a stabilized dolly, fly over moving cars or use it as camera crane.
 Second, be careful!
 Drones are not toys.
 Stay focused every time you fly.
-Avoid filming in crowded location, check if you’re not in no-flight zone.
+Avoid filming in a crowded location, check if you’re not in the no-flight zone.
 Don’t be stupid!